-The principal dentist told us that the local population was diverse with a mix of patients from various cultures and background.
-Staff at the practice spoke a range of different languages including; Tamil, Nepalese, Punjabi, Farsi, Hindi, Gujarati and Persian.
-A hearing loop was also available for patients that had hearing difficulties
+The practice manager told us that the local population was diverse with a mix of patients from various cultures and background.
+Staff at the practice spoke a range of different languages including; Romanian, Hindi, Afrikaans and Urdu.
+A hearing loop was also available for the hard of hearing patients.